 If you're looking for sightseeing, Praslin Island may not be the place for you.
 For many tourists, this is the charm.
 The beaches here are so gorgeous you'll have trouble rousing yourself and moving on to the next destination.
 But when you do, you're in luck.
 It's most likely you'll end up on another equally lovely beach.
 Anse Lazio Praslin Island Seychelles is listed as one of the top 20 beaches in the world.
 Here you can find information on all of the 20 most beautiful beaches of the world.
 Read our Anse Lazio Praslin Island Seychelles Vacations guide to start planning your vacation to this wonderful beach destination.

-Weather (When to Go)
+Praslin Island Weather (When to Visit)

 The summer (December – February) weather is the perfect time of year in Praslin Island to be enjoyable for warm weather travelers.
 The average high temperature is between 87.6°F and 85.6°F. This time of year is the busiest for tourists.
 During the fall (March – May), humidity and temperatures combine to make this season feel warm.
 Temperature highs range from 89.8°F to 87.5°F with similar temperatures in the later months.
 Fall is the second busiest for tourism, which makes it a good time for those looking for things to do.
 The middle months of June – August is winter here.
 These months are very comfortable.
 June – August is the slowest season for tourism in Praslin Island, so lodging and other accommodations may cost less than usual.
 Spring (September – November) has average temperature highs from 87.7°F and 84.8°F, which will feel very nice given the humidity and wind.
 Tourism is fairly slow during these months.

-Getting to Praslin Island
+Best Praslin Island Beaches

 Anse Georgette is outstandingly beautiful.
 It's quiet and hidden away in the grounds of the Constance Lemuria resort which remain empty, untouched and a wonderful shade of blue.
 What makes it so unique is that there isn't a single rock or piece of coral in the bay, allowing the white sands on the sea bed to create a wonderful turquoise colored water that is unblemished.
 It is the most attractive beach on the island – but it is unsafe to swim due to strong waves and currents that threaten to pull you out to sea.

-Ziblo Boat Tour
+Ziblo Boat Charter